atomisthq/docs/docs/automations/prerequisites.md

 ## Atomist CLI

-The Atomist CLI performs several useful functions that are used throughout this documentation.
-Please install the CLI using the following command:
+The Atomist CLI performs several useful functions that are referred to throughout this documentation.
+Once you have Node.js successfully installed, install the CLI with the following command:

 ```
 npm install -g @atomist/automation-client
 ```

-Note that this step requires the successful installation of Node.js mentioned above.

 ## GitHub Token

 The Atomist automation API client uses a [GitHub personal access token][token] to register with the Atomist API.
-The Atomist API will use the token to confirm you are in a GitHub organization connected to the Slack team in which you are running your automations.
+The Atomist API uses the token to confirm you are in a GitHub organization connected to the Slack team in which you are running your automations.
 The token needs [_read:org_ scope][scope] to see what GitHub organizations your GitHub user is in.